-Our communications objectives through 2023/24 will be to:
+Our communications objectives through 2024/25 will be to:

-- Provide Newsletters following Partnership Meetings to publicise the decisions taken at the Meeting and the actions currently being taken by HITRANS to promote delivery of the RTS. - Redevelop the HITRANS Website content to make it more informative and accessible. - Continue to make people aware of what we are doing and why, explained in terms of the high level aims of the RTS, what HITRANS aims to deliver as described in the RTS and the benefits that will accrue to business and the population of the region. - Encourage behavioural change among the public in line with the objectives laid out in the RTS e.g. making "smart travel choices" including: greater use of public transport, car sharing, personal travel plans, alternative and active transport options, etc, through highlighting the advantages, practical benefits and needs which these address. - Promotion and marketing of the GO-HI MaaS Platform.
+- Provide Newsletters following Partnership Meetings to publicise the decisions taken at the Meeting and the actions currently being taken by HITRANS to promote delivery of the RTS. - Launch the new HITRANS Website with content to make it more informative and accessible. - Continue to make people aware of what we are doing and why, explained in terms of the high level aims of the RTS, what HITRANS aims to deliver as described in the RTS and the benefits that will accrue to business and the population of the region. - Encourage behavioural change among the public in line with the objectives laid out in the RTS e.g. making "smart travel choices" including: greater use of public transport, car sharing, personal travel plans, alternative and active transport options, etc, through highlighting the advantages, practical benefits and needs which these address. - Promotion and marketing of the GO-HI MaaS Platform. - Promotion and marketing of the MOOVE Flexi Digital DRT Platform. - Delivery of the Regional People and Places Behaviour Change programme.